Betelgeuse: Nomenclature

 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
-The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN, which included Betelgeuse for this star.
+The WGSN's first bulletin, issued July 2016, included a table of the first two batches of names approved by the WGSN, which included Betelgeuse for this star.
 It is now so entered in the IAU Catalog of Star Names.

+The discoverers of the candidate companion star Betelgeuse B proposed the name Siwarha, which means her bracelet in Arabic.
+The name Siwarha has been officially recognized by the WGSN since 22 September 2025.